-Now that you understand how to create content channels and items, the next step is adding them to your external website.
+Now that you understand how to create content channels and items, the next step is presenting this data out to your external website.
 The main block you will use to format channel content is the Content Channel View block.
-Adding this block to a page zone will allow you configure the settings listed below.
+Adding this block to a page zone will allow you configure the following settings: